 See PGI 208.7006 for coordinated acquisition assignments.

-SUBPART 208.71--ACQUISITION FOR NATIONAL AERONAUTICS AND SPACE ADMINISTRATION (NASA)
+SUBPART 208.71 —ACQUISITION FOR NATIONAL AERONAUTICS AND SPACE ADMINISTRATION (NASA)

-(Revised July 11, 2006)

 208.7100 Authorization.

 NASA is authorized by Pub.
 L. 85-568 to use the acquisition services, personnel, equipment, and facilities of DoD departments and agencies with their consent, with or without reimbursement, and on a similar basis to cooperate with the departments/ agencies in the use of acquisition services, equipment, and facilities.